dschmenk/apple2pi/README.md

 Installing and configuring the Apple II:  You will need an Apple //c or Apple //e w/ SuperSerial Card.
 An Apple II Mouse is recommended for that full-on retro feel, but not required.
 Download and install the A2PI.DSK disk image onto a 5 1/4 floppy.
 ADTPro would be the recommended tool for that operation.

-Installing and configuring the Raspberry Pi:  Download the a2pid.c to your Raspberry Pi.
-Compile the daemon with 'cc a2pid.c -o a2pid' and copy the result with 'sudo cp a2pid /usr/local/bin'.
+Installing and configuring the Raspberry Pi:  Download the apple2pi project to your Raspberry Pi.
+Enter the apple2pi/src directory.
+Compile the daemon and tools with 'make' and copy the results to /usr/local/bin with 'sudo make install'.
 You will need to disable the Raspbain serial login by editing /etc/inittab and commenting out the line (probably at the very bottom) to look like:<br>
 <code>
 \#T0:23:respawn:/sbin/getty -L ttyAMA0 115200 vt100
 </code>